Here’s what new condo buyers can get in Turtle Bay (aka East Midtown)

 Candice Milano is a broker at Brown Harris Stevens and part of the sales team for Minuet, a new condo building at 244 East 52nd St. with 15 units.

 Milano said Minuet’s small, boutique nature is its chief selling point.
 Owners share a floor with only one or two other units.
 Smaller buildings often lack services and amenities, but there is a nearly full-time doorman at Minuet, as well as a gym and storage.
-Most units have outdoor space.
+Most units have outdoor space and there is a landscaped and furnished roof deck.

 Some buyers are from the suburbs, others were already living in Turtle Bay and wanted to upgrade to new construction.